OpenRiak/riak_kv/docs/QueryAPI.md

 The evaluation expression is extended to output the birthday by taking the last 4 characters of the date of birth.
 The filter expression checks an inexact match by looking only at the start of the family name.

 Alternative approaches would be possible:
-- `ends_with($dob, $birthday)` could be used for the birthday check avoiding the additional pipeline function in the evaluation expression.
+- `ends_with($dob, :qbd)` could be used for the birthday check avoiding the additional pipeline function in the evaluation expression.
 - `index($fn, 0, 2, $fn)` could be used in the evaluation expression to slim the $fn to the first two characters for equality checking.